Narrow bands, electrostatic interactions and band topology in graphene stacks: Appendix B: Self-consistent Hartree interaction

-with $V_{C}\left(\vec G\right)=\frac{2\pi e^{2}}{\epsilon \left|\vec G\right|}$ the Fourier transform of the Coulomb potential evaluated at $\vec G$, $V_{mBZ}$ is the area of the mBZ and the factor 4 takes into account spin/valley degeneracy.
-The parameter $l$ is a band index resulting from the diagonalization of the full Hamiltonian in Eq.~(\ref{eq: Main Hamiltonian}) and $\phi_{k,l}\left(\vec G \right)$ is the amplitude for an electron to occupy a state with momentum $\vec k+\vec G$.
+with $V_{C}\left(\vec G\right)=2\pi e^{2}/\epsilon \left|\vec G\right|$ the Fourier transform of the Coulomb potential evaluated at $\vec G$, $V_{mBZ}$ is the area of the mBZ and the factor 4 takes into account spin/valley degeneracy.
+The parameter $l$ is a band index resulting from the diagonalization of the full Hamiltonian (Eq.~(\ref{eq: Main Hamiltonian}) for (TG)BG/hBN and Eq.~(\ref{eq: HamilTDBG}) for TDBG) and $\phi_{k,l}\left(\vec G \right)$ is the amplitude for an electron to occupy a state with momentum $\vec k+\vec G$.
 The value of $\rho_{H}(\vec G)$ in Eq.~(\ref{eq: rho components}) depends on the extent of the wavefunctions in momentum space, hence we can write the Fourier expansion of the Hartree potential in real space as

 with $\rho_\text{H}(\vec G_{n})=\left|\rho_\text{H}(\vec G_{n})\right|e^{i\arg\left[\rho_\text{H}(\vec G_{n})\right]}$ a complex number with $-\pi<\arg\left[\rho_\text{H}(\vec G_{n})\right]<\pi$ and $V_{0}=e^{2}/\varepsilon L$ the effective Coulomb potential.
 Due to the triangular symmetry of the superlattice potential the above equation can be written as